 Faculty and students in this area also devote significant effort to the scaling problems inherent in applying laboratory data to seismogenic faults.
 Connecting laboratory observations to field data and theoretical studies is a critical part of modern experimental studies.

-The environmental geophysics research program includes Nyblade and Saffer.
-They use geophysical observations of the shallow subsurface to address environmental and engineering problems, particularly those related to physical, chemical, and biological processes.
+The environmental geophysics research program includes Nyblade, Zhu, and Ammon, who use geophysical observations of the shallow subsurface to address environmental and engineering problems, particularly those related to physical, chemical, and biological processes.
 Research projects can be lab, field, or theoretically based.

 Research in environmental geophysics involves studying the links between measured geophysical properties and the hydrologic parameters of interest as well as investigating innovative ways to integrate geophysical data with models of groundwater flow and contaminant transport.
 Projects in environmental geophysics are tightly coupled with research projects in hydrogeology.